KingKebs/aws-certification-testing-app/dva-c02-Backend/views/Readme.md

 DOM Elements:

-questionText: Displays the current question text.
+question: Displays the current question text.
 optionsContainer: Contains the options for the current question.
 submitAnswerButton: Button to submit the selected answer.
 resultContainer: Displays the result of the answer check or the final score.